Season Tour Tips

 PLEASE NOTE: Tee Times will be posted two days prior to each event and will be updated as needed.
 Please also check the night before or morning of!
 Your advanced notice and checking is helpful.
 Please note that web registrations are not instantly added to tee sheet.
 ALL registrations must be paid online in order to be assigned a tee time!
 Late registrations will be added if space is available, otherwise they will be waitlisted and a tour credit will be issued if we cannot squeeze you in due to course constraints.
 Thanks for understanding that we are at the mercy of our golf courses, who are very helpful to our kids, but are also managing regular paying rounds.

-INTEGRITY: If you read the news…you are aware that the integrity of junior golfers has been called into question this spring in the HS game.
+INTEGRITY: If you read the news over the last couple of years…you are aware that the integrity of junior golfers has recently been called into question.
 Personally…I find this incredibly embarrassing for junior golf.
 Golf is a game of integrity and honor, and is one of the only sports where there is no referee or official.
 The game depends on the character of the individuals who play the game.
 As a golfer, you have the responsibility to count each of your strokes, play the ball as you find it, and also be responsible for ensuring the scores within your group are accurate in fairness to the integrity of the entire field.
 Over the last several years we have heard whispers of “cheating”, “confusion” or even “collusion”.
 These problems are not unique to the KJGT or to Junior Golf, but we hope to do something about it both to protect our brand, and to help shape and prepare players for the high school ranks.
 Failure to do so will dilute the quality of HS Golf and of young people in general.
 In the coming days, we will send around some helpful tips to discuss with your child prior to the start of the season.
 We will also post these to our website.
 Please help by having a discussion with your child about this topic, and about what we can do to help the game’s integrity.
 We owe it to the GAME and to our YOUNG PEOPLE to do so.

 1- We are excited to continue offering our quality tournament schedule this summer.
 We hope you enjoy the tournament experience on Livingston, Washtenaw, Oakland and Wayne County’s best courses.
 We have tried to streamline our registration process and encourage players to join us in each location if they wish.

 Reminder- There will be no separate registration fee for playing in different divisions- just the daily tournament fee.
-Please Note- you may accrue Tour Championship Points for Any Division.
+Please Note- you may accrue Tour Championship Points for Any Division/Multiple Divisions.

 2- A few helpful tips to make your season a good one!

-- show up at least 15-20 minutes before your scheduled tee time.
+- show up at least 15-20 minutes before your scheduled tee time, but arrive at the check-in area no more than 10 minutes prior to tee time.
 USGA rules dictate that late for tee time = disqualification

 - bring plenty of water/Gatorade (or frozen water bottle)